Algodal/Code-Style/CODINGSTYLE.md

 A project must be a root folder that contains everything it needs, including git, build and resources.
 Referrals can be used for items other than code where plausible.

-The root folder of project is written as Pascal kebab-case.
-1st level children folders of the project are written as Pascal kebab-case as well.
+The root folder of project is written as Pascal kebab-case such as `My-Awesome-Project` or just simply `Project`.
+First level children folders of the project are written as Pascal kebab-case as well.
 Some folders are designated special purpose, such as below.
 It is not required to create all or any of the special folders.
 Not all projects will need all of them.

 ### Source